Version: 6.3.6 (Last Updated: 24th January 2020)

 Do remember that, when you create the form, you have to make it visible on your site by enabling it in PEP’s settings.

-You are now ready to create any number of forms for your enquiry system!
+You are now ready to create forms for your enquiry system using our Drag and Drop builder!

 How do I Add the Enquiry or Request a Quote Button in a different position on any page using a Shortcode?